LearnersGuild/guide/Game_Manual/Basic_Gameplay.md

 Seek advice from more experienced learners on how to engage in good, deliberate practice.

+When practice is done, the cycle enters its final stage: **reflection**.

 ### Reflection

+In the **reflection** stage, learners reflect on both the _process_ of their learning and team collaboration as well as on the _product_ of their own and others' projects.

+There are two parts to this stage: a **retrospective**, for reflecting on and giving feedback about the team process and individual learning; and a **review**, for evaluating and critiquing the artifacts produced during the cycle.

+The moderator will set aside time at the end of the cycle for reflection.
+During this time, learners reflect on their own.
+It is a quiet, contemplative time for harvesting the insights and learnings of the past cycle.

+Once the reflection stage is over, the cycle is finished, and it is time to begin a new one!

 #### Retrospective

+The retrospective consists of a series of questions and prompts for learners to give feedback to themselves and their team.

+Use the `/log --retro` command to view questions and log answers.

 #### Review

+The project review is a time for exploring an artifact and determining to what extent it satisfies the project's specifications and quality criteria.

+Learners can review as many projects as they like.
+At the very least, learners should review their own projects and one other project completed during the cycle.

+Use the `/review` command to capture a project review.

 [guildcrafts]: http://github.com/GuildCrafts